iCliniq Logo

 What Causes Erythrodermic Psoriasis?

-The erythrodermic type occurs in about 3 % of people with psoriasis.
-Psoriasis is an autoimmune disease when the body's natural defense system attacks healthy tissue.
-People with unstable plaque psoriasis are at risk for developing erythrodermic psoriasis.
-Suddenly stopping psoriasis treatments, such as corticosteroids, can cause erythrodermic psoriasis.
+The erythrodermic type occurs in about three percent of people with psoriasis.
+People with unstable plaque psoriasis are at risk.
+Suddenly stopping psoriasis treatments like steroids can cause erythrodermic psoriasis.
 Other triggers include:

 • Illness or infection.